danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

    ![Image0384](Media/image0384.png)

    Now, there is local copy of *geo_ips* in all nodes.
-Joining the *clicks** table with *geo_ips* is efficient on all nodes.
+Joining the *clicks* table with *geo_ips* is efficient on all nodes.

-   Here is a join to find the locations of everyone who **clicked on ad 290**.
-Try running the query in psql:
+   HTo find the locations of everyone who clicked on ad 290, rub:

    ```sql
    SELECT c.id, clicked_at, latlon